-must promptly report the matter to a Director or a person designated by a Director."
-The above quote is part of the BC Child, Family and Community Service Act (Section 14 (1) (a) and (b).
+must promptly report the matter to a Director or a person designated by a Director.
+"The above quote is part of the BC Child, Family and Community Service Act (Section 14 (1) (a) and (b).

-- 1.2 District employees, therefore, who have "reasonable grounds" are thus required by law to report to the local Ministry of Children and Family Development (MCFD) or by a Delegated Indigenous Child and Family Services Agency their suspicions of a case of child abuse. - 1.3 A person who fails to report commits an offence.
+- 1.2 District employees, therefore, who have "reasonable grounds" are thus required by law to report to the local Ministry of Children and Family Development (MCFD) or by a Delegated Aboriginal Child and Family Services Agency their suspicions of a case of child abuse. - 1.3 A person who fails to report commits an offence.
 (Section 14(6). - 1.4 A teacher must report suspected abuse or neglect to a child welfare worker as outlined in the BCTF Code of Ethics. - 2.
 Protection from Liability Section 14(5) - 2.1 "No action for damages may be brought against a person for reporting information under this section unless the person knowingly reported false information." - 3.
-The Role of District Employees trust, therefore, share an additional responsibility for increasing their own awareness and knowledge of:
+The Role of District Employees

 As service providers, teachers, other District employees and other personnel are in daily contact with children, they are frequently the first adults to become aware of situations which may be indicative of abuse or neglect.
-All employees being persons in a position of
+All employees being persons in a position of trust, therefore, share an additional responsibility for increasing their own awareness and knowledge of: